Conquian

 In Mexico it is usually played with the standard Spanish suited 40-card pack with suits of cups, coins, swords and batons.
 In North America it was adapted to be played with a standard Anglo-American 52-card pack from which the 8's, 9's and 10's were removed.

-On this page we first describe the modern Mexican game, then the two-player variant played in North America, and finally a double deck variant known as Navajo Tens, or in the Navajo language as Neeznáá Dah Yíjihí.
+On this page we first describe the modern Mexican game, and its popular gambling variant Paco.
+Then we explain the two-player variant played in North America, and finally a double deck variant known as Navajo Tens, or in the Navajo language as Neeznáá Dah Yíjihí.

 This page is based on contributions from Elías Urizábel, David Kuznick, Enrique Acevedo, Clark Williams, Paul Eaton and Alexey Lobashev.